Aviicodes77/online-bookstore-sql-project/README.md

 ## 🚀 Project Highlights

-* Built a relational database schema for bookstore operations
+* Designed a relational database schema for bookstore operations
-* Performed sales and customer analysis using SQL
+* Performed sales, customer, and inventory analysis using SQL
-* Identified top-performing books and revenue trends
+* Identified top-selling books and high-value customers
+* Analyzed monthly revenue trends using aggregation techniques
-* Applied joins, aggregations, and CASE statements for insights
+* Applied joins, CASE statements, and window functions

 This analysis helps in making data-driven decisions for sales and inventory management.